-A DOI, or Digital Object Identifier, is a standardaized string of letters and numbers that represent an online resource.
+A DOI, or Digital Object Identifier, is a standardized string of letters and numbers that represent an online resource.
 In APA style, articles or other materials found in a database are not generally cited with the name of the database in which it was found.
 When possible, a DOI, is given.
 In practice DOIs are mainly available for scholarly journal articles, and not always then.
-When no DOI is present, the home page of the source publication, not the database, is given.

 As mentioned above, the DOI is available mainly for scholarly journals.
 That means that a database that includes magazines or reference books as well as scholarly (peer-reviewed) journals may have some articles with DOI and some without.